KitanoB/OCP17-NotesAndResources/content/docs/overview/index.md

 ---
-title: 'OCP In a Nutshell '
+title: 'OCP In a Nutshell'
 date: 2024-11-24T15:16:39+10:00
 draft: false
 weight: 1